gabrielspadon/academic-cv/content/project/smartWhales/index.md

   - Canada
 ---

 smartWhales aims to develop a Decision-Support System to help prevent encounters between vessels and whales.
-This project is the result of a research collaboration between DAL, WSP, DHI, ISMER, and the Canadian Whale Institute.
+This project results from a research collaboration between DAL, WSP, DHI, ISMER, and the Canadian Whale Institute.

 <!--more-->